fmajorcminor/questioninversionapp/README.md

 - If word is capitalized vs. non-capitalized, it changes confidence level.
 I've only seen this with Comment.
 More to come

 ######Current Problems:
-- D\'ou doesn't work - it splits it into two words
-- same thing with j\'
 - negation
 - combien de + noun